 Clinicians should counsel patients with risk factors for suicide about reducing firearm access and choose appropriate interventions based on the level of risk and the ability of the patient to collaborate.
 Reducing lethal means makes it less likely that a suicide attempt will be fatal, especially because most suicidal crises are temporary and many attempts happen with relatively little planning.

-Suicide is the tenth leading cause of death in the United States, and the second leading cause among adolescents and young adults.1 More than half of completed suicides in the US are by firearm, despite the fact that only 6% of attempts are made with a gun.2 This is because firearms are by far the most lethal method of suicide, with about a 10% survival rate.2,3 Self-inflicted firearm injuries are also much more lethal than assaultive and unintentional firearm injuries, which 73% and 99% of injured patients survive, respectively.3 On average, there are 21,128 completed suicides and 2,501 self-inflicted nonfatal injuries caused by firearms in the US each year.
+Suicide is the tenth leading cause of death in the United States, and the second leading cause among adolescents and young adults.1 More than half of completed suicides in the US are by firearm, despite the fact that only 5% of attempts are made with a gun.2 This is because firearms are by far the most lethal method of suicide, with about a 10% survival rate.2,3 Self-inflicted firearm injuries are also much more lethal than assaultive and unintentional firearm injuries, which 73% and 99% of injured patients survive, respectively.3 On average, there are 21,128 completed suicides and 2,501 self-inflicted nonfatal injuries caused by firearms in the US each year.

 Research indicates that just having a firearm in the home increases a household member’s risk of suicide by more than three times.4 One study found that after controlling for other factors, for each 10% increase in household gun ownership in a state, the youth suicide rate increased by 27%.5 This is not because people in homes with firearms are more likely to consider or attempt suicide, but rather because if they do, they are more likely to die.